EDGE program: The Karen EDGE Fellowship Program

-Similarly named organization
+Similarly named organizations

 This EDGE foundation should not be confused with the similarly named Evidence and Data for Gender Equality (EDGE) project, an initiative of the United Nations Statistics Division that seeks to improve statistics associated with gender issues.
-There is also a science and technology think tank and website named Edge Foundation, Inc.
+There is also a science and technology think tank and website named Edge Foundation, Inc. and a UK-based educational foundation called Edge.